 Are you as likely in a private marketplace, with a select group of advertisers and publishers, to fall victim to domain spoofing or ad stacking?
 Odds are, no. For publishers, the answer can be ad fraud detection.
 For advertisers, it’s important to ask partners in a private marketplace what they’re doing to prevent ad fraud.
 When premium inventory and top dollar is on the line, publishers should be doing everything they can to keep fraudsters away.

-Create high quality post-click experiences for PMP advertising
+Create high quality post-click landing pages for PMP advertising

-If you’re generating high-quality traffic through private marketplaces, the worst thing you can do is direct them to a generic post-click experience.
+If you’re generating high-quality traffic through private marketplaces, the worst thing you can do is direct them to a generic post-click landing page.
 When users click your ad, they should arrive on a landing page personalized to them, which matches the ad, and maintains relevance throughout the campaign.

 To do that, you need a post-click landing page for every audience.
 And the only way to accomplish that is with the Advertising Conversion Cloud™.
 Find out how with a demo from Instapage.